buddhist-uni/buddhist-uni.github.io/_content/articles/viewpoint-are-well-intended-buddhist-practices_everard-et-al.md

 number: 1
 pages: "136--141"
 ---

-This article discusses the unintended consequences of the "mercy release" practice, which is the relase of aquatic wildlife into the oceans.
+This article discusses the unintended consequences of the "mercy release" practice, which is the release of wildlife directly into nature.
 This practice, at times, introduces invasive species, creating ecological risks.

-The authors recommend public education, particularly about invasive species, to reduce unintended harm to the environment.
+The authors recommend public education, particularly about invasive species, as a way to reduce the unintended harm to the environment caused by these practices.